Anderson Silva: Silva vs. Ortiz

-Silva faced former UFC Light Heavyweight Champion Tito Ortiz in a pro boxing bout on September 11, 2021.
+Silva faced former UFC Light Heavyweight Champion Tito Ortiz in a pro boxing bout on 11 September 2021.
 He won the fight via knockout in round one.

 Silva vs. Paul

-On September 6, 2022, it was announced that Silva would be facing YouTuber and professional boxer Jake Paul on October 29 in Phoenix, Arizona.
+On 22 September 2022, it was announced that Silva would be facing YouTuber and professional boxer Jake Paul on 29 October in Phoenix, Arizona.

 On the night of the fight, Silva lost to Paul by unanimous decision with the scores of 78–73 (twice) and 77–74, all in Paul's favor.

-Exhibition bout
+Exhibition bouts

 Silva vs. Machado

-On May 21, 2022, Silva fought an eight round exhibition bout with fellow Brazilian MMA veteran Bruno Machado at a boxing event in Abu Dhabi.
+On 21 May 2022, Silva fought an eight round exhibition bout with fellow Brazilian MMA veteran Bruno Machado at a boxing event in Abu Dhabi.
 Despite a knockdown for Silva in the fifth, the fight would go the full distance, and no winner was declared.

+Silva vs. Sonnen

+Silva faced Chael Sonnen on 15 June 2024 in a five-round, two minute exhibition boxing bout at 216 pounds in São Paulo, Brazil.
+Silva and Sonnen faced each other twice in mixed martial arts in the UFC.
+The bout went the full five rounds and was declared a draw.

 Fighting style

 An expert in Muay Thai, boxing and taekwondo, Silva is primarily a stand-up fighter.
 Owner of numerous UFC offensive striking records, Silva is widely regarded as one of the best strikers in the history of MMA and many consider him the best of all time.
 During his time in the UFC, he had a striking accuracy of 60%, attempting 1300 strikes and landing 779.

 Silva's striking accuracy, knockout power, technically vicious Muay Thai and ability to counterstrike makes him a danger to his opponents.
 Silva's striking uses three major strengths: technical precision, the jab, and transitions and movement.
 Silva switches from southpaw to orthodox with little drop-off in effectiveness.

+Anderson Silva is also widely considered one of the best defensive fighters in UFC history.
+He is characterized by his exceptional ability to roll with punches, using head movement and shoulder rolls to minimize damage while setting up counters.
+Additionally, Silva uses disciplined footwork, evasive head movement, and strategic lower-leg kicks to control distance and deter takedowns.
+He also boasts a 69% takedown defense in the UFC.

 Although it has been claimed that his ground game is not as good as his stand-up, Silva has submitted notable grapplers, including Olympic wrestler Dan Henderson, Brazilian Jiu-Jitsu blackbelt Travis Lutter and Olympic alternate Chael Sonnen.